rokzupan1/covid-deaths-vaccinations/README.md

 of problems and I had to install Integration Services (SSIS) and  Microsoft ODBC Driver for SQL Server so that I could import the two datasets that I edited previously in Excel.
 I had to import the data using SQL Import and Export Wizard.
 After that I created queries following the video.
 Queries were preparation for later visualizations in Tableau.
+The file named SQLQuery3.sql was created by me.
+But to use the same file as him on Tableau I decided for further analysis file Tableau Portfolio
+Project SQL Queries.sql

 ## Tableau Visualization
 Following the second video of this portfolio project: https://youtu.be/QILNlRvJlfQ.
 We created visualizations in Tableau.